everbird/RKThree20/README.md

 This library was removed from the main RestKit codebase and is not supported.
 Patches and documentation are welcome, but the RestKit team is not actively developing the module.

 ## Notice
-Currently `RKThree20` could bridge `Three20 1.0.6.2` between `RestKit 0.10.1` well enough.
-But the gap would get larger as both of them grows, and no one maintains this project right now.
+Currently `RKThree20` could bridge between `Three20 1.0.6.2` and `RestKit 0.10.1` well enough.
+But the gap would get larger as both of them grows.
+And no one maintains this project right now.
 It seems wiser to hack on your owner rather than rely on an abondoned project.